Astros vs. Tigers Player Props Betting Odds

 Carpenter Stats

-- Carpenter has picked up at least one hit in six straight games.
-During his last 10 outings he is batting .353 with a double, five home runs, four walks and 13 RBI.
+- Carpenter has picked up at least one hit in seven straight games.
+During his last 10 games he is hitting .371 with a double, five home runs, three walks and 13 RBI.

 Carpenter Recent Games